openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 the execution of a name-value pair.

-The object literal completes normally with the value of the newly initialized class instance if all name-value pairs complete normally.
+The object literal completes normally with the value of the newly initialized class instance if so do all name-value pairs.

 .. index::
    execution